Medical Editor: John P. Cunha, DO, FACOEP

-Kenalog 40 (triamcinolone acetonide) where oral therapy is not feasible, injectable corticosteroid therapy, including Kenalog-40 Injection (triamcinolone acetonide injectable suspension, USP) is indicated for intramuscular or intraarticular use only in allergic states, dermatologic diseases, endocrine disorders, gastrointestinal diseases, hematologic disorders, renal diseases, respiratory diseases, rheumatic disorders, and nervous system disorders.
-Kenalog 40 is available as a generic drug named triamcinolone acetonide.
-It is not for use with neonates.
-It is not for intravenous, intradermal, intraocular, epidural, or intrathecal use.
-Some known side effects of Kenalog 40 include allergic reactions, insomnia, mood swings, headache, euphoria, and vertigo.
+Kenalog-40 (triamcinolone acetonide) is a corticosteroid indicated for intramuscular or intraarticular use only in allergic states, dermatologic diseases, endocrine disorders, gastrointestinal diseases, hematologic disorders, renal diseases, respiratory diseases, rheumatic disorders, and nervous system disorders where oral therapy is not feasible.
+Kenalog-40 is available as a generic drug.
+Side effects of Kenalog-40 include:

-Kenalog 40 (triamcinolone acetonide) is available in a sterile solution in strength of 40 mg along with benzyl alcohol as a preservative.
-The usual suggested initial dose is 60 mg, injected deeply into the gluteal muscle.
-Atrophy of subcutaneous fat may occur if the injection is not properly given.
+The usual suggested initial dose of Kenalog-40 is 60 mg, injected deeply into the gluteal muscle.
 Dosage is usually adjusted within the range of 40 mg to 80 mg, depending upon patient response and duration of relief.
 However, some patients may be well controlled on doses as low as 20 mg or less.
 Many doses are based on the patient's response to the medication and can be quite variable.
-Patients who are on corticosteroids are more susceptible to bacterial, viral, and fungal infections than are healthy individuals.
+Kenalog-40 may interact with birth control pills or hormone replacement therapy, blood thinners, cyclosporine, digoxin, insulin or oral diabetes medications, isoniazid, rifampin, seizure medications, antibiotics, aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs), or "live" vaccines.
+Tell your doctor all medications and supplements you use and all vaccines you recently received.
 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 Caution should be exercised when corticosteroids are administered to a nursing woman.
 There are no adequate and well-controlled studies in pregnant women.
-Corticosteroids like Kenalog 40 should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Corticosteroids like Kenalog-40 should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Infants born to mothers who have received corticosteroids during pregnancy should be carefully observed for signs of hypoadrenalism.
-Because of potential toxicity, Kenalog 40 use in pediatrics is cautioned.
+Because of potential toxicity, Kenalog-40 use in pediatrics is cautioned.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.